This is a letter I answered many years ago about arnica. I have confession. I have learned to hate arnica.

 Indeed, while many herbs are safe, arnica is not one of them.
 People taking it internally have died.
 But what you are taking does not contain any arnica, because the "c" indicates it is a homeopathic remedy.
 So at least it won't hurt you.

-Nonetheless, a lot of people still cite this work as evidence for homeopathy.
+Nonetheless, a lot of people still cite this discredited work as evidence for homeopathy.

-You would have to drink a volume of the solution as large as the planet Earth to get one molecule of arnica, so you don't have to worry about any arnica in your preparation.
+For a typical homeopathic oral preparation (doing some quick calculations) a person would have to swallow a volume as large as the planet Jupiter to get one molecule of arnica, so you don't have to worry about any arnica in your preparation.
 For this reason, I don't personally recommend homeopathic remedies, even though they are very popular.